“The Bravery You Have”: Former ZCC Member Issues a Warning About the Church, Angering Many

 Explosive claims against ZCC

-In the video, the woman didn’t hold back.
+The woman didn't hold back in the video uploaded on 15 May.
 She said the ZCC wasn’t a real church and was filled with evil forces.
 She even said she was ashamed of calling it a house of God.
 Her face was serious, and her words sharp, claiming that people in the church weren't serving Jesus at all.

 The lady claimed that the biggest witches were members of the church, begged the church's leaders to repent, and said they knew what they were doing.